RaulSul/RaulSul/README.md

 #### I'm an iOS Mobile Engineer at [Charly Education (PlusPeter GmbH)](https://apps.apple.com/app/apple-store/id1464182310?mt=8), High-Tech Enthusiast, and an AR Specialist
 ---
-🥷🏼 I am a follower of an idea that Code Ninjas should shift to Code Samurai approach
+🥷🏼 I think that Code Ninjas should shift to Code Samurai approach

 🌱 I’m always on lookout for the best and newest practices in iOS and Swift development